colehurwitz/IBL_foundation_model/README.md

 conda activate ibl-fm
 ```

-## Datasets
+## Datasets and Models

-**IBL datasets**

-We included 100 sessions IBL dataset and upload to huggingface.
-Please look at the dataset [here](https://huggingface.co/ibl-foundation-model?message=You%27re%20already%20a%20member%20of%20ibl-foundation-model!), and ask a team member to invite you.

-Please create a access token using to download the dataset.
-You can generate the token through huggingface User `settings/Access Token`, the type of token is Read.

-Use `huggingface-cli login` to login.

-You are all set now.
+### Hugging Face

+We have uploaded both the processed sessions from the IBL dataset and the pre-trained multi-session models to Hugging Face.
+You can access these resources [here](https://huggingface.co/ibl-foundation-model).
+Downloading them is straightforward and allows you to integrate these models and datasets seamlessly into your projects.

 ## Training Multi/Single Session Models (SSL)